-5. Clean your lint filter
+Clean your lint filter

 Take the filter out and vacuum inside the filter area.
 You would be surprised how much lint gets stuck in there and doesn’t come out with your trap cleaning.

-Direct Energy recommends you should disconnect the hose from the back of your dryer and clean all the lint buildup that gets stuck in there once a year.
+According to Direct Energy, you should disconnect the hose from the back of your dryer and clean all the lint buildup that accumulates once a year.

 Keeping the lint cleaned out from your dryer will help it work more efficiently, saving you money on energy consumption.
 It also helps to prevent fires!

 Dryer balls work by separating the clothes, fluffing, and increasing airflow to help them dry faster.

 By decreasing your drying time, you consume less energy, reducing your energy bill.